crystopherm1687/sep10-freedom-project/blog/entry02.md

 <h2>Skills</h2>
 <h3>Googling Information</h3>
 <p>Because I spent a lot of time researching about **volleyball** my skill of googling really helped me to develop different ways to search infomation on the internet.
 For example when I was attempting to find intriguing websites there just wasn't any so I went to google images and there were more sources to be found that could be used for my project.
-Another example included the use of keywords like apps, websites or technology. </p>
+Another example included the use of keywords like apps, websites or technology allowing an expansion of infomative websites.
+Finding mutiple sources for volleyball made it seem like a challenge but after nagivating for a bit it became manageable and a good experience. </p>

 <h3>Reading Specific words</h3>
 <p> During my time finding some infomation I found out that some terms on certain articles were confusing so I decided to google their meanings and inspected the vocab.
-Some of these terms included AMS, streamlining, meticulously and seamless which were hard to identify their significance at first.</p>
+Some of these terms included AMS, streamlining, meticulously and seamless which were hard to identify their significance at first.
+After googling their meanings as part of my first skill it was thrilling to gain some knowledge of differnt words because I can use them and the websites along with the articles made more sense.
+Since knowing information was part of my project remembering the words could work out for me as it expands my choice of words to get people in my topic.</p>

 <!-- 2 paragraphs minimum-->